sidneykung/Housing_Price_Model/README.md

 ## Final Model Performance

-After three iterations, the final model was able to generate an RMSE of 217278.50713 when predicting on testing data that was split from `kc_house_data_train.csv'.
+After three iterations, the final model was able to generate an RMSE of 214529.8727 when predicting on testing data that was split from `kc_house_data_train.csv'.
 Although this RMSE is not ideally low enough, it's a great start for my first attempt at machine leanring modeling.
-My last iteration out of the three ended up being the best.
+My first iteration out of the three ended up being the best.
 The final model's predictions on the blind holdout set can be found in housing_preds_sidney_kung.csv.

 ## For More Information